Describe the capabilities of activity management (e.g., manage tasks, events, public calendars, multi-day events.

-Events consist of a subject describing the meeting, and are related to a single Salesforce record.
-They can be assigned to up to 50 users, if the Shared Activities feature is enabled.
+Events consist of a subject describing the meeting and are related to a single Salesforce record.
+They can be assigned to up to 50 users if the Shared Activities feature is enabled.
 However, it is not possible to assign events to queues.
-If a event is assigned to multiple users, a separate event is created for each listed user.
+If an event is assigned to multiple users, a separate event is created for each listed user.

 Events have a start end date and can also be specified as all-day meetings.
 Additional fields such as a description, type, and location are provided out-of-the-box.
 More custom fields can be created as needed.

-In contrast to tasks, event cannot be created as recurring meetings based on a schedule.
+In contrast to tasks, events cannot be created as recurring meetings based on a schedule.
 It is also not possible to set a reminder for the users assigned to an event.

 Salesforce calendar helps users to manage events and visualize dates in Salesforce records.
 Calendars can be shared between Salesforce users to identify event overlaps between relevant users.

-With Lighting Experience, it is also possible to share calendars between Salesforce users.
+With Lightning Experience, it is also possible to share calendars between Salesforce users.
 This helps to check if invited users are available for a meeting at a desired date and time.

 Shared calendars from other users can be shown and hidden in a user’s own calendar, to identify event overlaps.
 The information visible in shared calendars can be configured on org-level with the default calendar access level.
 Users can further details this access level when sharing a calendar.